Article curated by Ginny Smith

 It is thought that 20-30 of the volatile molecules that come off a strawberry create its attractive smell, so what do the others do?
 Some will be there for ripening or preserving it, and some may attract other animals.
 Although we don’t know why wild strawberries vary so much in their smells, it is likely to have evolved as the strawberry plant spread to different environments, where its survival depended on appealing to different animals that would feed on the fruit and disperse its seeds.
 What these animals are and what chemicals they like is still a mystery.
 However, this does imply that, theoretically, we might be able to breed a strawberry that drives us wild, but that birds turn their beaks up at.

-Even when we can determine and re-create the exact chemical make-up of something like a strawberry, it can often smell different to the original.
+Even when we can determine and re-create the exact chemical makeup of something like a strawberry, it can often smell different to the original.
 This is because the flesh of the strawberry affects the volatility of the compounds, and so how quickly and strongly they reach our noses.
-To make a truely realistic smell experience we have to recreate not only the proportions of the molecules present but the patterns in which we detect them.
+To make a truly realistic smell experience we have to recreate not only the proportions of the molecules present but the patterns in which we detect them.
 To mix “strawberry flavour” in different foods - bread, for example - we may need to use different amounts of our strawberry molecules than are present in the real thing.

 Our sense of smell

+To make matters worse, we don’t know how to talk about food.
+This is a general problem recognised across the food and drink industry.
+Most people duck away from vivid descriptions of sensory experiences, preferring to use more familiar hedonic terms like “It tastes good.”
+Think about it for a moment – what words have you got to describe flavour except for comparing it to something else?
+Strong, weak, rich, complicated – there are some, but there aren’t many.
+Compared to the plethora of words we have to describe colour, shape, movement – all things detected by the eye – or sounds, from direct descriptions to onomatopoeic words – the flavour landscape is desolate.
 The human sense of smell is intricately linked with emotion and memory, but how and why this link exists isn’t known.
 Smells are first processed by the olfactory bulb, then pass through two brain areas linked to emotion and memory: the amygdala and hippocampus.
 This might explain why scents can be so evocative of past experiences or emotions.
 Some studies have suggested amygdala activation is linked to smell-triggered emotional memories, but others have found different areas are activated for different types of memory, so it may be more complex than was first thought.
 Some research has also suggested smell problems could be linked to various disorders including depression and schizophrenia, but it remains to be seen whether olfactory ability could ever be a used for diagnosis or treatment.

 Some forms of anosmia are treatable (treating the cause of inflammation of the nasal cavity, for example, can restore the sense) but for others there are no cures currently available.
-But one idea that is giving hope to those with the disorder is that of smell training .
-Smell training involves sniffing 4 very distinct smells for a few minutes every day while paying close attention to any sensations detected.
+But one idea that is giving hope to those with the disorder is that of smell training.
+Smell training involves sniffing four very distinct smells for a few minutes every day while paying close attention to any sensations detected.
 It works best for those whose anosmia was triggered by a virus, and is most useful when started soon after onset.

 No-one knows exactly how it works, but it is thought that the reorganisation of brain networks may be involved.
 The cells in the nose are also some of the best in the body at regeneration, so it may be that smell training somehow encourages the regrowth of damaged nerves.